A Finite Universe with no Absolute Beginning

 Within the Robertson-Walker cosmologies, spacetime for t > 0 (which is to say, always), one can ‘explain’ (in the fashion of Laplace’s demon) each moment in terms of an earlier one.
 Thus, there is no beginning required as far as physics can tell. … It appears, then, that whether one is tolerant or intolerant toward singularities, it turns out that there is no first moment, because every moment is preceded by earlier moments.
 Thus… there is no beginning implied by physics… In order for the Big Bang singularity to [be an absolute beginning], the singularity must be well enough behaved to be a real and intelligible part of spacetime, and badly enough behaved that it cannot have a past.
 Satisfying both conditions seems difficult and unlikely to be achieved.

 The obvious implication of this, as professor John Earman explained, is that “the standard big bang models are not compatible in any obvious way with the idea that the universe has a physically uncaused beginning [since] these models imply that for every time t there is a prior time t’ and that state at t’ is a cause (in the sense of causal determinism) of a state at t.” (p.208) Dr. Quentin Smith added that in this scenario “the first interval… is ‘past-open,’ which means that there is no instant t that is the first instant of each earliest interval of any length, be the interval an hour, minute or second, etc. Before any instant in an earliest hour, minute, second, etc., there is an infinite number of other instants.”
-This is very similar to what Roberto Torretti said in one of his papers: “The Big Bang is often described as the beginning of the world… [but] this description is misleading.
-Big Bang universes have their duration bounded below, but do not have a proper beginning.
-There is in them no first instant that might tempt us to ask what went on before it.
-For every given instant along a causal line there is another instant preceding it, at which something was already going on.”
+Elsewhere, Dr. Smith also noted that “there is no first instant and there are an infinite number of briefer and briefer first intervals of a given length.” (p.190) Chris Smeenk, who has a Master of Science (M.S.) degree in Physics and Astronomy, agreed with this conclusion, stating that “there is no ‘first instant’ of time in the [Big Bang] picture any more than there is a ‘first point’ in an open interval of the real line... yet the universe does not have an infinite past.”

-Following the same line of reasoning, physicist Gianluca Calcagni pointed out that if we “assume [that] we cannot get rid of the big bang [singularity]”, what we “would see if we went towards the singularity” is an “oscillatory [behavior] in the scale factors” which implies that “at any time there is always one scale factor increasing backwards in time.
+Following the same line of reasoning, physicist Gianluca Calcagni pointed out that if we “assume [that] we cannot get rid of the big bang singularity, what we “would see if we went towards the singularity” is an “oscillatory [behavior] in the scale factors” which implies that “at any time there is always one scale factor increasing backwards in time.
 This process happens infinitely many times before reaching the singularity.”
 (Lectures on Classical and Quantum Cosmology; p.32)

-It also worth pointing out that Dr. Pitts mentioned that some have attempted to avoid this implication by ignoring metrics altogether and appealing to topology in order to define a first moment.
-But even topology cannot avoid this issue: “Given that neither existence nor uniqueness of a metric (for timelike curves) holds necessarily, the natural move is to adopt a topological rather than metrical notion of beginning.
+Given that neither existence nor uniqueness of a metric (for timelike curves) holds necessarily, the natural move is to adopt a topological rather than metrical notion of beginning.
 However, to adopt a first moment as the criterion for a beginning is to admit defeat because the two plausible moves relative to contemporary cosmology (viz., taking space-time to contain only points ‘after’ the singularity or invoking some perhaps presently unknown theory that resolves the singularity) both lack a first moment.

 Conclusion